blocknine0/geomacro-oracle/README.md

 ---

-Geomacro watches the news, scores the risk, and lets two AI agents argue about where things are headed.
-Real money sits behind it, and everything settles onchain.
+Geomacro watches the news, scores the risk and lets two AI agents argue about where things are headed.
+Real money sits behind it and everything settles onchain.

 > **Contract:** `0xa1dA6c1AC816B7b9D740ca284AC342D0b704Ce6D`

 ## What this is

 Most "AI news" tools just summarize headlines and stop there.
 I wanted something that actually *does* something with the read.
-So Geomacro pulls live geopolitical, macro, rare-earth, and crypto news, scores each story for severity and confidence, and once something crosses a threshold it opens a market automatically.
+So Geomacro pulls live geopolitical, macro, rare-earth and crypto news, scores each story for severity and confidence and once something crosses a threshold it opens a market automatically.
 No human has to notice the news and decide to act on it.
 The pipeline handles that part.

 From there, two agents take opposite sides: